 Our contributions are summarized as follows:

-\begin{itemize} \item \textbf{Novel Framework for Implicit AVE:} We present a novel framework that exploits reasoning capabilities of multiple agents through debate process to enhance inference performance.
-To our knowledge, this is the first study to investigate a multi-agent debate mechanism into the multimodal implicit AVE task. \item \textbf{Comprehensive Evaluation of Debate Configurations:} We systematically evaluate various debate configurations, including those involving identical, diverse, open-source, and closed-source MLLMs in a zero-shot setting.
+\begin{itemize} \item \textbf{Novel Framework for Implicit AVE:} We present a novel framework that integrates reasoning capabilities of multi-agents through debate to enhance inference performance.
+To best of our knowledge, this is the first study to investigate multi-agent debate mechanism into multimodal implicit AVE task. \item \textbf{Comprehensive Evaluation of Debate Configurations:} We systematically evaluate various debate configurations, including those involving identical, diverse, open-source, and closed-source MLLMs in a zero-shot setting.
 This analysis provides valuable insights into how different MLLMs contribute to and impact each other's performance. \item \textbf{In-depth Analysis of Debate Convergence:} We present a detailed examination of debate statistics and reasoning consensus to understand how agents adopt, refine, or reject each other’s viewpoints during the debate, and how final convergence is ultimately achieved. \end{itemize}